MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-recover-a-database.md

 ---
-title: How to recover a database
+title: How to Recover a Database
-description: Describes how to restore a database from backup in System Center - Orchestrator. ms.date: 11/01/2024 ms.service: system-center ms.subservice: orchestrator ms.topic: article
+description: Describes how to restore a database from backup in System Center - Orchestrator. ms.date: 04/17/2025 ms.service: system-center ms.subservice: orchestrator ms.topic: how-to
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika
 manager: jsuri